Nastaranlotfi/Gnorm-new-centrality-index-multilayer-networks/README.md

 ii. `spider.R:` produces the spidercharts, using data produced by `test1.R`;

-iii. `random_final.R:` the main code for producing the random network.
+iii. `random_final.R:` the main code for producing the randomized network.
 It uses information about the number of links and number of layers, then it builds the random network and calculates Gnorm for it.

 <!-- -->

-2. Follow the instructions provided in each script.
+3. Follow the instructions provided in each script.

-3. Check the files in the `Figures` folder.
+4. Check the files produced in the `Figures` folder.

+## Feedback

+If you have any questions, suggestions, or corrections, please feel free to open an [issue](https://github.com/Nastaranlotfi/Gnorm-new-centrality-index-multilayer-networks/issues) or make a [pull request](https://github.com/Nastaranlotfi/Gnorm-new-centrality-index-multilayer-networks/pulls).

+## Acknowledgments

+We are grateful to our laboratory mates and institutions, who helped us at different stages of this project.
+This study is derived from the B.Sc. monograph of H.S.
+Requejo.
+C. Emer participated in his defencedefense committee and contributed insightful suggestions.
+N. Lotfi is thankful to the São Paulo Research Foundation (FAPESP, grant 2020/08359-1) for the postdoc fellowship.
+MARM was funded by the Alexander von Humboldt Foundation (AvH, grant 1134644), National Council for Scientific and Technological Development (CNPq, fellowship 304498/2019-0), FAPESP (grants 2018/20695-7 and 2023/02881-6), and Dean of Research of the University of São Paulo (PRP-USP, grant 18.1.660.41.7).
+We also thank the [Stack Overflow](https://stackoverflow.com) community, where we solve most of our coding dilemmas.

 ## Source studies